kevATin/AMRSN/cross_server_ideas.md

 * custom gamemode string, potentially only allow chosing from a pre-defined list
 *

+Server Mod:
+* ask Biell and Brain to add support in their server wrappers, so no bot is needed for servers running their software
+*

 Server Index Entry Data:
 grouped by server group?
 * server name